 - Mix your berries, cornstarch, maple syrup, vanilla, and orange juice in a 9x9 baking dish.

 - In a separate bowl, add your oats, cinnamon, wheat flour, coconut oil, and salt.
-For the maple syrup, add 3 tbsp first, then taste.
+For the maple syrup, add 3 tablespoon first, then taste.
 Add another tablespoon to your preferred sweetness.
 Mix by hand or with a spoon until crumbly consistency.

 - Place your crisp on top of the berries in the baking pan.